Here’s A Simple Vanilla Sauce Recipe That Goes With Everything!

 If you need an old-fashioned vanilla sauce to top a dessert, you’re in the right place!

-This is an easy vanilla sauce recipe to follow.
-The result is a silky and creamy vanilla sauce that pours perfectly onto whatever dish you have lined up!
+This is an easy recipe to follow.
+The result is a silky and creamy sauce that pours perfectly onto whatever dish you have lined up!

-However, this sauce is a bit thinner and runnier than a custard (which is more dense and velvety).
+However, this sauce is a bit thinner and runnier than a typical custard (which is usually more dense and velvety).
 It’s a recipe that is also similar to how we made homemade vanilla pudding.

 Vanilla sauce is often eaten with apple strudel which is popular in the south of Germany and Austria.

-So it’s no surprise that vanilla sauce is popular in these parts of Europe, too – but of course, vanilla sauce is also made and eaten in other parts of the continent (and the world)!
+So it’s no surprise that vanilla sauce is popular in these parts of Europe, too.
+Of course, this sweet sauce is also made and eaten in other parts of the continent (and the world)!

 How to Make Homemade Vanilla Sauce – Step by Step